Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 Every employee should have:

-- Real-time access to their own data
+- Real-time access to their own metrics

-- Ability to see what their manager sees
+- Ability to see how they're scored

 - Understanding of how they're evaluated

-- Option to contest inaccurate data
+- Option to discuss flagged patterns

 Legal Framework